vitorcastro163/exercise/README.md

 ## Access to data
 The Points and Routes can be seed when the server is running, via the browser.
 Only an Admin can create, update or delete either Points or Routes.
+Both of these have been seeded with the information from the exercise statement.

 The Paths are returned via a Get request, to the endpoint **/api/Paths?startPoint=[name of the point]&endPoint=[name of the point]**
 E.g.: /api/Paths?startPoint=A&endPoint=B